 What to Do Before an Earthquake

-• Secure heavy furniture (bookshelves, water heaters, televisions) to wall studs using brackets or straps.
+• Secure heavy furniture (bookshelves, water heaters, televisions) to wall studs using brackets or straps to prevent tipping and injury during shaking.

-• Create an emergency kit with supplies for at least 72 hours: water (one gallon per person per day), non-perishable food, flashlights, batteries, first aid, medications, and cash.
+• Create an emergency kit stocked with supplies for at least 72 hours: water (one gallon per person per day), non-perishable food, flashlights, batteries, first aid supplies, medications, and cash.

-• Develop a family communication plan, including an out-of-state contact.
+• Develop a family communication plan, including an out-of-state contact to coordinate after an earthquake disrupts local communication.

-• Identify safe spots in each room: under sturdy tables or desks, away from windows and heavy objects.
+• Identify safe spots in each room, such as under sturdy tables or desks, and away from windows, glass, or heavy objects that could fall.

 What to Do During an Earthquake